 Editor’s Note: This post is sponsored by Pickett’s Press.
 The bespoke stationery company is a Presidential member of CBB’s vendor guide, The Classic Club, and this post is part of the member’s many privileges.
 Find out more about becoming a CC member here.
-All editorial and opinions are my own.
+All editorial and opinions (with the exception of Kate’s answers) are my own.

 I’m so happy to introduce one of my favorite independent stationers in the wedding industry who also happens to be CBB’s newest Vendor Guide member, Kate Pickett, of Pickett’s Press!
 Kate started her company in 2007 and it remains a small woman-owned business today which I find so inspiring!
 Her beautiful designs are known for their supreme craftsmanship and quality and are carried in select high-end stores around the country.
 The shop uses 100% hand drawn designs (!!!) and offers bespoke printing in letterpress, foil stamping and engraving.
 I love how Pickett’s Press brings a fresh feel to tried-and-true traditional styles – the best of both worlds!
 And I’m so tickled to have the chance to chat with Kate today about her journey of becoming a stationer and about her own envy-inducing wedding this summer in France!

 Q. Kate, I adore the timeless aesthetic you offer at Pickett’s Press and while I can’t wait to hear all about your personal journey of designing your own wedding stationery, I’d first love to learn how you were drawn to the art of design and the road that led you to launching Pickett’s Press?